Mvk122/UOM-CompSci-Notes/visualComputing/week1/1_Intro_To_Visual_Computing.md

 ### Fixed Functionality
 *  The algorithms of the pipeline cannot be changed, they can only be used by passing varied parameters to them.
-* They're easy to use but are also older and depreceated.
+* They're easy to use but are also older and deprecated.

 ### Programmable
 * Some aspects of the pipeline can be modified by passing in code written in a `shading languge` eg (GLSL).
 This `shader` code is then run on the GPU as part of the pipeline.